 Contracting Entity (CE) is an eligible organization that signs a contract (referred to as the permanent agreement) with TDA that outlines an operator's responsibilities.
-In the State of Texas, CEs are also referred to as SFAs and/or school CEs.
-In this document the term Contracting Entity (CE) will be used to mean SFAs and/or school CEs.
+In the State of Texas, CEs are also referred to as SFAs.

 Education Service Center (ESC) regionally based service centers that provide the NSLP organizations with training and technical assistance.
 TDA maintains a contract with ESCs to provide these support services at no cost to the NSLP organizations.
 See the resources section at the end of this reference for more information about how to find an ESC.